-(1) Withholding of Retainage.
+- (1) Withholding of Retainage.
 Except to the extent a Contracting Agency's enabling laws require otherwise, a Contracting Agency shall not retain an amount in excess of five percent of the Contract Price for Work completed.
 If the Contractor has performed at least 50 percent of the Contract Work and is progressing satisfactorily, upon the Contractor's submission of Written application containing the surety's Written approval, the Contracting Agency may, in its discretion, reduce or eliminate retainage on any remaining progress payments.
-The Contract Work is 97-1/2 percent completed, the Contracting Agency may, at its discretion and without application by the Contractor, reduce the retained amount to 100 percent of the value of the remaining unperformed Contract Work.
-A Contracting Agency may at any time reinstate retainage shall be included in the final payment of the Contract Price.

-(2) Form of Retainage.
-Unless a Contracting Agency that reserves an amount as retainage finds in writing that accepting a bond, security, or other instrument described in part (a) or (b) of this section poses an extraordinary risk that is not typically associated with the bond, security, or instrument, the Contracting Agency, in lieu of withholding moneys from payment, shall accept from the Contractor:

-(a) Bonds, securities or other instruments that are deposited and accepted as provided in subsection (4)(a) of this rule; or

-(b) A surety bond deposited as provided in subsection (4)(b) of this rule.
+The Contracting Agency shall respond in Writing to all such applications within a reasonable time.
+When the Contract Work is 97-1/2 percent completed, the Contracting Agency may, at its discretion and without application by the Contractor, reduce the retained amount to 100 percent of the value of the remaining unperformed Contract Work.
+A Contracting Agency may at any time reinstate retainage.
+Retainage shall be included in the final payment of the Contract Price. - (2) Form of Retainage.
+Unless a Contracting Agency that reserves an amount as retainage finds in writing that accepting a bond, security, or other instrument described in part (a) or (b) of this section poses an extraordinary risk that is not typically associated with the bond, security, or instrument, the Contracting Agency, in lieu of withholding moneys from payment, shall accept from the Contractor: - (a) Bonds, securities or other instruments that are deposited and accepted as provided in subsection (4)(a) of this rule; or - (b) A surety bond deposited as provided in subsection (4)(b) of this rule.